janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

 I need to try and play with this some more and will update this post after I do.

-# what about a `boost::shared_ptr<>` "infected" code base?
+## what about a boost::shared_ptr<> "infected" code base?

 When smartpointer were 'new' and not in the standard library yet (C++/03 era), boost had an implementation already.
 May early adopters realized using a smartpointer was superior to using raw pointers for ownership.
 However, in these early days there was no such thing as move-semantics yet.
 As a consequence many developers adopter `boost::shared_ptr<>` as it could be copied easily and life was good (or so it seemed).

-The major drawback of use `boost::shared_ptr<>` or any shared pointer, is that there is no explicit ownership.
+The major drawback of use `boost::shared_ptr<>` or any shared pointer, is that there is no explicit *transfer* of ownership.
 How long an object will live will depend on the last user and while this sounds reasonable, it encourages sloppy lifetime management and very often these program suffer from shutdown problems (crashes).

 I have not had to refactor such a project yet, but I expect to take the a similar approach for these project as I do for projects using raw owning pointers, start by nailing down the lifetime of objects.
 Replace `boost::shared_ptr<>` parameters with references or `not_null<>` pointers if the methods does no participate in the lifetime management of the object.